 Why are you traveling over 4000 miles this summer with the Ulman Cancer Fund for Young Adults?

 I am traveling 4,000 miles because I believe in this project.
 I have been so inspired by the people who have gone on this journey in past years, and I want to be a part of it.
-I want to bring awareness to the people around me, and I am truly honored to be of this!
+I want to bring awareness to the people around me, and I am truly honored to be a part of this!

 2018 marks the 17th year of the 4K for Cancer sending young adults on journeys across the country in an effort to inspire hope and unite communities in the fight against cancer.
 The 4K for Cancer is a program of The Ulman Cancer Fund for Young Adults (UCF).
 Interested in joining the fight?
 Apply to be a rider or runner a at www.4kforcancer.org!